hppanpaliya/MindfulMe/README.md

 - [X] Habit Organizer: Manage and track your habits for better mental well-being.
 - [X] Mindful Meditation: Practice guided meditations and mindfulness exercises.
 - [X] AI Counselor: Access 24/7 support and assistance with coping skills and self-care from an AI chatbot.
+- [X] Survey: Participate in surveys related to mental health app.
 - [ ] Multi-language support
 - [X] Dark Mode
 - [X] Email Notifications